 You may have seen in the Daily Astorian, that the co-op is a recipient of a Pacific Power Blue Sky program solar grant worth nearly $50,000.
 We are thrilled!
 This renewable project aligns with our mission as it pertains to sustainability and generating our own electricity would allow us to save on energy costs.

 The grant would cover about a third of the cost to install solar panels, so in order to see it happen we’ll need additional investments.
 If you’d like more information, please contact General Manager Matt Stanley at email@example.com.

 - Building shell complete, July 2019

-- Interior work & equipment installation, August 2019
+- Interior build-out & equipment installation, July-November 2019

 Construction begins on bigger store

 There was a great turnout at the groundbreaking for our bigger new store and the rain even held off during the ceremony.
 Board members, city officials, shoppers, neighbors, local officials and construction workers were all there as we broke ground with green shovels.
 The event celebrated the official start of construction.

 “The city has been instrumental in the project, including a complex land use process, getting permits on time and also decades ago having a vision to turn the closed-down Astoria Plywood Mill (a worker’s co-op), into a new mixed use development to serve Astoria,” Co-op Marketing Director Zetty Nemlowill said, as she introduced City of Astoria Mayor Bruce Jones.

 Jones congratulated all on the co-op team for the vision and hard work to reach this point.